arlotito/iotedge-device-container/README.md

 This work is based on this [repo](https://github.com/toolboc/azure-iot-edge-device-container) with the following changes:
 * x86 only
 * no self-provisioning, manual provisioning only via connection string in a .env file
-* not tied to a specific version of iot edge runtime, it will use the lastest
+* not tied to a specific version of iot edge runtime, it will use the latest

 For further info, have a look to Microsoft documentation [here](https://docs.microsoft.com/en-us/azure/iot-edge/development-environment#iot-edge-device-container).